 Now, on the other hand, publicly, Mitch is saying something else.

-And this was in on Fox Business.
+And this was on Fox Business.

-He says since Democrats decided to go it alone, they will not get Senate Republicans' help with raising the debt limit.
+He says, since Democrats decided to go it alone, they will not get Senate Republicans' help with raising the debt limit.

 I've explained this clearly and consistently for over two months.